BioCoderR/beginners_Perls/README.md

 # beginners_Perl
 perl programs basic level programming
-1.Program for diaplaying the Odd and Even numbers in a range using "foreach" loop many more to come
+1.Program for diaplaying the Odd and Even numbers in a range using "foreach" loop 2.Program for DNA sequence for finding length, base compostion and rverse complement. many more to come